peterjc/thapbi-pict/examples/recycled_water/README.rst

 Running the pipeline
 --------------------

-The documentation will go through running each step of the analysis gradually, including building a custom database, before finally calling pipeline command to do it all together.
+The documentation goes through running each step of the analysis gradually, including building a custom database, before finally calling pipeline command to do it all together.
 We provide script ``run.sh`` to do the final run-though automatically, but encourage you to follow along the individual steps first.